grayerbeard/RPi4_Python_FanshimPWM_Temperature_Control_with_logging/README.md

 That will create the folder "fanshim" (dont create it before) and install the code as a local git repository by extracting just this branch.

+The use of FTP to a remote site is optional and if not set up will be bypassed with data just logged locally.
+The point of this long term logging is that stress tests dont tell you what is happening under normal use when ideally you want a reasonable temperature maintained with minimal use of the fan.

 ## Install Tmux

 Then install "TMUX" using